 Coaches will clearly communicate with their players on a regular basis.
 This shall include communication on team selection, rules, expectations, and player/parent satisfaction.

-Students desiring to participate in interscholastic athletic competition must obtain a physical annually.
+Students desiring to participate in interscholastic athletic competitions must obtain a physical annually.
 Physicals are valid for 395 days.
 Proof of the physical examination will be kept on file in the Nurse’s Office or in the Athletic Director’s Office.
 No student will be permitted to practice or participate until proof of a physical examination is received.
-Physical Form Edison Athletic Information Form
+Physical Form

 Participation (User) Fees

 All students participating in interscholastic athletics are required by the Board of Education to pay a User Fee of $125.
 No refunds will be issued after the first interscholastic competition.
 All students participating in interscholastic athletics or school activities are required to be in good standing with all District fees and obligations.

 Extracurricular Academic Eligibility

 The following groups will be supervised for weekly academic eligibility: interscholastic teams, dance team, show choir, drama productions, jazz band, chamber orchestra, and student government.
 Selection of members or participants is at the discretion of the teachers, sponsors, or coaches, provided that the selection criteria conform to District 200 policies.
 Participation in extracurricular activities is dependent upon course selection and successful progress in these courses.
 To be eligible to participate in selected school-sponsored or school-supported extracurricular competition or performance students must meet weekly eligibility requirements.

 Students’ participation in Board of Education approved extracurricular athletics and activities are contingent upon the following:

 - Students may not be failing more than one class;